sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 1. `sobel`: A Sobel filter from the [ACCEPT benchmarks][] for approximate computing.
 2. `img-blur`: A Gaussian blur that operates on the same inputs as `sobel`; we implemented this ourselves using Sobel as a model.
 They share PGM processing code.
 3. `blackscholes`: From the [PARSEC][] benchmark suite.
 We chose this benchmark for ease and simplicity of compilation, as well as having a straightforward potential for error metrics for the output data.

+It is worth noting that the `blackscholes` benchmark is meant to be a stress test and hence wrapped in one outer loop which duplicates the computation in order to get more robust estimates.
+Skipping iterations of the outer loop, which does not degrade performance, clearly undermines the intent of the benchmark, once again suggesting that loop perforation gains may be overfitted to the evaluation metrics they're trained on.

 We had hoped to run our pass on additional PARSEC benchmarks, but had trouble either 1) compiling them with LLVM on our machines, or 2) determining reasonable error metrics.